bernhardAxonIvy/doc/source/axonivy/migration/major/index.rst

 a minimal risk to face these version incompatibilities.

 To start with, we warmly recommend to read the :ref:`Migration Notes
 <migration-notes>` for the versions you are migrating to.
-It documents are
+It documents
-possible breaking changes that may affect you, requiring changes in your project.
+possible breaking changes that may affect you and require manual adaptations in your project.

 The way to migrate to the latest hotfix highly depends on the hosting